Rebuild and recovery FAQs

 Travel guidance for employers

-To support businesses with employees returning to work from the Monday 15 June, the Department for Transport has developed resources for employers.
+To support businesses with employees returning to work, the Department for Transport has developed resources for employers.

 It sets out some steps employers can take to help provide a safe return to work for employees on the transport network, including encouraging active travel, and travel outside peak hours.